okta/okta-mobile-swift/Sources/OAuth2Auth/OAuth2Auth.docc/IntroductionToAuthenticationFlows.md

 Some delegates, such as ``AuthorizationCodeFlowDelegate``, supports customizing the workflow through the use of a delegate.
 See the ``AuthorizationCodeFlowDelegate/authentication(flow:shouldAuthenticateUsing:)-9ux29`` or ``AuthorizationCodeFlowDelegate/authentication(flow:customizeUrl:)-9f4xy`` functions for more details.

-Additionally, convenience libraries such as `WebAuthenticationUI` provides access to the underlying flow, giving convenient access to customizing the flow for your own application's needs.
+Additionally, convenience libraries such as `BrowserSignin` provides access to the underlying flow, giving convenient access to customizing the flow for your own application's needs.
 For more information, please see the documentation for that library.